 GRIEFSHARE - KINGWOOD UNITED METHODIST CHURCH

 GriefShare is a 13-week seminar and support group for those who have lost loved ones.
-Classes begin Monday, Sept.
-12. Morning class is held from 10 a.m.-noon, and an evening class 7-8:45 p.m.
-Both groups meet in Room E-204 at the church.
+Morning class is held from 10 a.m.-noon, and evening class at 7-8:45 p.m.
+Both groups meet in Room E-204 at the church, 1799 Woodland Hills Dr., Kingwood.
 Nursery is available by reservation.
 Cost is $20 for the workbook.
-For more information or a reservation, contact Donna Smith at 281-358-2137.
+For more information about session dates or to make a reservation, contact Donna Smith at 281-358-2137.

 HI NEIGHBOR CLUB-KINGWOOD